 Click below to confirm that you have read and understand this notice and to send the email.

-- A publicly-traded financial services company seeking indemnification based on an acquisition agreement.
+- Publicly-traded financial services company seeking indemnification based on an acquisition agreement.

-- A bank alleged to have committed fraud in connection with a ponzi scheme.
+- Bank alleged to have committed fraud in connection with a Ponzi scheme.

 - Offensive and defensive litigations involving claims of workplace discrimination, harassment, retaliation, and civil rights violations.